ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 ##### `**Tier 1 — Edge/Security**`

--   **`web-proxy-waf (Nginx)`: Acts as a reverse proxy and Web Application Firewall (WAF) for the web client.
+-   **`load-balancer-web-proxy-waf (Nginx)`: Acts as a reverse proxy and Web Application Firewall (WAF) for the web client.
 It exposes the public endpoint, masks the web frontend, and mitigates attacks (e.g., DoS).**
 -   **`mobile-reverse-proxy (Nginx)`: Exposes a public endpoint for the mobile interface.
 It masks direct access to the API Gateway and redirects traffic from the mobile client.**

 ##### `Tier 2 — Orchestration`